 |Organization and Significant Accounting Policies||

-The Company was formerly incorporated in Nevada under the name Biozone Pharmaceuticals, Inc. On January 2, 2014, Biozone Pharmaceuticals, Inc. sold substantially all of its assets to MusclePharm Corporation (“MusclePharm”), and, on the same day, merged with Cocrystal Discovery, Inc. in a transaction accounted for as a reverse merger.
-Following the merger, the Company assumed Cocrystal Discovery, Inc.’s business plan and operations.
+Cocrystal Pharma, Inc. (the Company) was formerly incorporated in Nevada under the name Biozone Pharmaceuticals, Inc. On January 2, 2014, Biozone Pharmaceuticals, Inc. sold substantially all of its assets to MusclePharm Corporation (MusclePharm), and, on the same day, merged with Cocrystal Discovery, Inc. (Discovery) in a transaction accounted for as a reverse merger.
+Following the merger, the Company assumed Discoverys business plan and operations.
 On March 18, 2014, the Company reincorporated in Delaware under the name Cocrystal Pharma, Inc.

-Cocrystal is a biotechnology company that develops novel medicines for use in the treatment of human viral diseases.
-Cocrystal has developed proprietary structure-based drug design technology and antiviral nucleoside chemistry to create antiviral drug candidates.
-Our focus is to pursue the development and commercialization of broad-spectrum antiviral drug candidates that will transform the treatment and prophylaxis of hepatitis C, influenza, and norovirus.
+Cocrystal is a biotechnology company which develops novel medicines for use in the treatment of human viral diseases.
+Cocrystal has developed proprietary structure-based drug design technology and antiviral nucleoside chemistry to create first-in-class and best-in-class antiviral drug candidates.
+Our focus is to pursue the development and commercialization of broad-spectrum antiviral drug candidates that will transform the treatment and prophylaxis of hepatitis C, Norovirus, and influenza.
 By concentrating our research and development efforts on viral replication inhibitors, we plan to leverage our infrastructure and expertise in these areas.